greglobinski/react-custom-share/docs/content/pages/2--share-block/index.md

 ---
 title: <ShareBlock />
-description: ShareBlock is a base component on which all block components are built.
+description: ShareBlock is a base component of the library.
+All of the other block components are built on it.
 cover: cover.png
 ---